Sam Hilliard Player Props: Braves vs. Marlins

 Sam Hilliard At The Plate

-- He has hit a long ball in two of 17 games played this year, and in 5.9% of his plate appearances.
+- He has hit a home run in two of 18 games played this year, and in 5.5% of his plate appearances.

-- Hilliard has driven in a run in three games this season (17.6%), including one multiple-RBI game.
+- Hilliard has driven in a run in four games this year (22.2%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.